SW-Muriu/SW-Muriu/README.md

 🌱 I’m a Statistics graduate
 👯 Hence, the data scientist (R, PY & MySQL)
 🤔 Software Engineer at E&M Technology House, Kenya.
-Angular FE & Spring Boot BE 💬 Ask me about EDA, data analysis, BI: basically anything data related & all things angular & Spring boot 📫 How to reach me: farrel.82008@gmail.com
+Angular FE & Spring Boot BE 💬 Ask me about EDA, data analysis, BI: basically, anything data related & all things angular & Spring boot 📫 How to reach me: farrel.82008@gmail.com
-⚡ Fun fact: there is a peace treaty to prevent millitary action on the moon.
+⚡ Fun fact: there is a peace treaty to prevent military action on the moon.
 A lunatic idea, considering the etymology of lunatic.
 -->